Why hashrate hijacking is such a big problem for miners and how it's solved with the improved security of Stratum V2.

 Running a public pool service with a global consumer base is not a cheap task.
 It requires staffing a qualified development team and maintaining geographically distributed servers in close proximity to as many mining operations as possible.

-Every day at Slush Pool, we process millions of data transfers across tens of thousands of individual physical connections.
+Every day at Braiins Pool, we process millions of data transfers across tens of thousands of individual physical connections.
 Stratum V2 decreases both the size and quantity of those data transfers.
 In other words, it makes running a pool service easier and more affordable too.
 That’s certainly an incentive motivating us to develop the protocol, and we hope it incentivizes other pools to adopt it as well.

 As for the actual miners, efficiency improvements may not be as strong of an incentive for some as for others.
 Many miners pay flat rates for hosting their machines which include the costs of internet infrastructure and data used to communicate with pools.
 There are numerous others, however, located in extremely remote places where data is costly and bandwidth speeds are limited.
 For them, the switch to binary and other efficiency improvements can create a substantial improvement.